How much does a planning application cost?

 The fee associated with a planning application depends on the type and scale of the development.
 In England, for a typical householder application the cost is £206.

-There is a range of exemptions and reductions are available depending on the circumstances.
+There is a range of exemptions and reductions that are available depending on the circumstances.

 You can also use the Planning Portal's fee calculator to work out fees for different kinds of proposal.